Blipz/Lignage/README.md

 ## Styling

-Styling can be performed by appending a <style> tag to the SVG element, and by using the corresponding classes with the `class` node property.
+Styling can be performed by appending a `<style>` tag to the SVG element, and by using the corresponding classes with the `class` node/link property.

 For instance: